-Accessible—Provide Equal Access, Functional / Operational, Historic Preservation—Comply with Accessibility Requirements, Secure / Safe, Sustainable—Provide Security for Building Occupants and Assets, Sustainable—Optimize Site Potential, Sustainable—Protect and Conserve Water, Sustainable—Use Greener Materials, Sustainable—Enhance Indoor Environmental Quality, Sustainable—Optimize Operational and Maintenance Practices
+Accessible—Provide Equal Access and Flexibility, Functional / Operational, Historic Preservation—Provide Accessibility for Historic Buildings, Secure / Safe, Sustainable—Provide Security for Building Occupants and Assets, Sustainable—Optimize Site Potential, Sustainable—Protect and Conserve Water, Sustainable—Use Greener Materials, Sustainable—Enhance Indoor Environmental Quality, Sustainable—Optimize Operational and Maintenance Practices

 Products and Systems